The first three months of the program will focus on gaining a common understanding of life course intervention research concepts and frameworks.

 Scholars will continue to meet for 2 hours a week for workshopping, combined with didactic modules to develop specific skills to support LCIR.
 Scholars will also meet regularly with their mentors.

-The cohort will continue to meet biweekly to review progress, troubleshoot challenges, and receive ongoing training and support focused on building specific skills.
+Scholars will implement their pilot projects and work on developing proposals for future funding.
+The cohort will continue to meet monthly to review progress, troubleshoot challenges, and receive ongoing training and support focused on building specific skills.
 This third phase of the Scholars program will be customized based on the nature of the projects being undertaken, their design and subject matter, scholar requests and needs

 Scholars will also be expected to continue to meet with their mentors and research nodes throughout this process.